 Pekingese Problems: Degenerative Disc Disease, Disabling Pain My dog Daisy was diagnosed with a narrowing of the spine and disc disease.
 She also has floating patellas, but her knees have never caused her any discomfort.
 Her back, however, was causing her severe pain...

-Problem: Oral Papilloma Wart Biopsy Taken, Surgery Offered My beagle puppy had a growth that started on the outside of his mouth.
-It grew bigger and bigger until it was the size and texture of a raspberry.
-The vet took a biopsy for $150.00 and said she wasn’t...
+Cosmo’s Oral Health History The Vets Biopsy Ensured it was Not Cancer.
+My beagle puppy had a growth that started on the outside of his mouth.
+It grew and grew until it was a raspberry’s size and texture.
+The Vet took a biopsy for $150.00 to ensure it was...

-Problem: Canine Papilloma Oral Warts Duke Before & After These products have truly worked wonders!
-Duke had just turned 2 when he began to develop ‘raisin’ size papilloma oral warts in and around his mouth.
-We immediately took him to our vet who sent...
+Duke’s Oral Health History Duke had just turned 2 when he began to develop ‘raisin’ size oral growths in and around his mouth.
+We immediately took him to our Vet, who sent us home with an antibiotic and a future follow-up appointment Our Vet...

 Pee Wee’s Issues: Pinched Nerve – Paralysis Challenges In October we took our Chihuahua, Pee Wee, to the vet because he was walking unsteady and he could no longer jump on the bed.
 The diagnosis was a pinched nerve – paralysis in the back and...

-Problem: Canine Oral Papilloma Warts Nasty Oral Growths My young dog Darby developed growths in her mouth while attending Doggy Day Care.
-The vet said this was a relatively new condition that seems to be occurring in young dogs 1 to 2 years old – Canine Oral...
+Darbys’ Oral Growth History NOVEMBER 3RD My young dog Darby developed growths in her mouth while attending Doggy Day Care.
+The vet said this condition that seems to be occurring mostly in young dogs 1 to 2 years old.
+The vet said there was no treatment for this...

 Abbey’s Issues: Joint Pain, Possible Affected Nerve Abbey is my 11-year-old Siberian Husky.
 About a couple months ago, I noticed Abbey’s back leg was shaking.
 I kept an eye on it for a couple weeks but she seemed to get worse and I noticed that she...